 The Harvard François-Xavier Bagnoud (FXB) Center for Health and Human Rights offers Harvard graduate students the opportunity to obtain a certificate in child protection.
 This interdisciplinary qualification is open to students from any Harvard graduate school.
-The 2023-2024 CPC Cohort is currently full.
-You may submit an application here for consideration should space open up.
+We are currently accepting applications for the 2024-2025 Child Protection Certificate cohort.
+The application form can be accessed here.

 Child protection work aims to prevent, respond to, and resolve abuse, neglect, exploitation, and violence experienced by children in domestic and international settings.
 It requires an interdisciplinary and multi-sectoral approach that encompasses work in health, education, social service, public policy, and law enforcement to advance the protection of children and involves collaborating with a wide range of partners across government and within civil society, communities, and families.

-The certificate program incorporates ongoing child protection research and practice grounded in field-based realities and takes into account the expertise of UNICEF, a university-wide faculty steering committee, and external child protection experts.
+The certificate program incorporates ongoing child protection research and practice grounded in field-based realities and takes into account the expertise of the United Nations Children’s Fund (UNICEF), a university-wide faculty steering committee, and external child protection experts.

 With this comprehensive graduate-level training, certificate recipients will be better equipped to:

-Take a look at the 2023-2024 brochure for the Child Protection Certificate Program for Harvard graduate students.
-The application form can be found here.
-Please note the 2023-2024 CPC Cohort is currently full.
+Take a look at the 2024-2025 brochure for the Child Protection Certificate Program for Harvard graduate students.
+The application form for the 2024-2025 CPC cohort can be accessed here.

 The CPC Curriculum